-The credit union also offers many other deposit accounts such as IRAs and Money Market and credit cards, and different loans.
-As it’s a federal credit union, you’re covered for up to $250,000 making banking here safe.
+The credit union also offers many other deposit accounts such as savings accounts, IRAs, money market accounts, credit cards, and different loans.
+As it’s a federal credit union, you’re covered for up to $250,000, making banking here safe.

 - Fee-free checking account

 - Less competitive APY on savings

 🏆 Best Checking Account Options

 Based in San Jose, First Tech Federal Credit Union has been serving tech companies across California, Oregon, and Washington, plus a few locations in other states, since 1952.

 While the credit union is primarily for employees of tech companies that partner with First Tech, there are a handful of other ways to be eligible, like being a member of the Financial Fitness Association.

 First Tech has a lot to offer, with high-yield checking and savings accounts, CDs, retirement accounts, loans, and insurance products.
 First Tech also packs a lot of educational resources into its website and offers financial advising.